 Step 7: Final look.

-Look over everything with a careful eye and then make any necessary last-minute revisions before you submit your student teams’ projects online.
+Look over everything with a careful eye and then make any necessary last-minute revisions before you submit your student teams’ projects via online.
 Don’t let your students’ hard work go to waste.
-Every year, some projects are disqualified as a result of not going through the checklist carefully.
+Every year, some projects are disqualified as a result of not going through the project rules carefully.

 Once you complete, just wait for your prize to arrive.
 Everyone will receive a prize!